watson/bonjour/README.md

 underlying multicast-dns server.
 For details see [the multicast-dns documentation](https://github.com/mafintosh/multicast-dns#mdns--multicastdnsoptions).

-The `error` is the callback when some error occur.
+The `error` is the callback when some error occurs.

 ### Publishing